Transit-oriented development: Mexico City, Mexico

 Mexico City has battled pollution for years.
 Many attempts have been made to orient citizens towards public transportation.
 Expansion of metro line, both subway and bus, have been instrumental.
-Following the example of Curtiba, many bus-lines were created on many of Mexico City's most important streets.
+Following the example of Curitiba, many bus-lines were created on many of Mexico City's most important streets.
 The bus-line has taken two lanes from cars to be used only by the bus-line, increasing the flow for bus transit.
 The city has also made great attempts at increasing the number of bike lanes, including shutting down entire roads on certain days to be used only by bikers.

 Car regulations have also increased in the city.
 New regulations prevent old cars from driving in the city, other cars from driving on certain days.
-Electric cars are allowed to be driven everyday and have free parking.
+Electric cars are allowed to be driven every day and have free parking.
 Decreasing the public space allocated to cars and increasing regulations have become a great annoyance among daily car users.
 The city hopes to push people to use more public transport.